the Bento growth platform

 They'll literally never hear from you again and they won't opt-in again because they already thought they did and whilst they MAY see the confirmation email in the inbox it's highly unlikely.

-In Bento, if you use single opt-in you should consider adding all those users to a fresh sequence, like a Welcome Series, that aims to get them engaged with your brand.
+In Bento, if you use single opt-in you should consider adding all those users to a fresh email sequence, like a Welcome Series, that aims to get them engaged with your brand.

-Using Automations, automatically tag or add a custom field that indicates a they are an active_subscriber when they open an email, click a link, or view your website.
+when they open an email, click a link, or view your website.
 This is easy to setup and there should already be an automation in your account ready to go.

-When you next create your broadcast you just target people with that tag or field and you're off the races.
+When you next create your broadcast or marketing email just target people with that active_subscriber

 It also catches the edge case that they read your email via an email notification or have images turned off but still visit the website.